Nexmo/station/_tabbed/setup/add-sdk-to-your-app/javascript.md

 If your app is using ES6 module syntax, you can import the client module near the top of your application code:

 ```
-import ConversationClient from 'nexmo-client';
+import NexmoClient from 'nexmo-client';
 ```

 If your application will run on a single page, you can load the module in your HTML using a script tag:

 ```
-<script src="./node_modules/nexmo-client/dist/conversationClient.js"></script>
+<script src="./node_modules/nexmo-client/dist/nexmoClient.js"></script>
 ```

-Be sure to check that the path to `conversationClient.js` is correct for your project structure.
+Be sure to check that the path to `nexmoClient.js` is correct for your project structure.

 ## Using the Nexmo Client SDK in your app